boytchev/suica/docs/user-guide-objects.md

 tube( [0,0,0], curve3D, 5 ); // radius=5, taken from tube
 ```

-- if the spline points are 4D, then the 4th coordinate is used as radius and the *radius* parameter is ignored
+If the spline points are 4D, then the 4th coordinate is used as radius and the `radius` parameter is ignored.

 ```js
 JS: